-3. The Shining, Stanley Kubrick.
-1980.
-Critical approval: 92%.
+2. The Shining, Stanley Kubrick, 1980.
 Stephen King hated it so much he made a “corrective” version for TV, but not half as good.
-Kubrick hit a home run because he took the skeleton of a haunted hotel story and fleshed it out with more uncompromising terrors and a unique tone that doesn’t let you tell yourself things are going to be okay.
+Kubrick hit a home run because he took the frame of a haunted hotel story and fleshed it out with more uncompromising terrors and a particular tone that doesn’t let you tell yourself things are going to be okay.
 The result may be more minimalist than what King intended, but it’s sure as hell more effective.
 Scenes I took to bed too often: Danny’s vision of the two hacked-up little girls in the hallway, the look on Wendy’s face when she discovers Jack has been typing the same sentence over and over for weeks, Jack’s face appearing in a hotel painting in the final shot after he dies.
 Especially that last.
 Every frame of this film, every intonation of the score, is part of a brutal overarching terror.

-5. The Evil Dead, Sam Raimi.
-1981.
-Critical approval: 96%.
-This low-budget classic (avoid the remake) may have some laughable acting, but it doesn’t matter.
-In terms of relentless pulverizing terror, nothing has ever matched it.
+9. The Evil Dead, Sam Raimi, 1981.
+This low-budget classic (avoid the remake at all costs) may have some laughable acting, but it doesn’t matter.
+In terms of relentless pulverizing terror, few films have ever matched it.
 Demonic possession is my #1 scare anyway, and the trio of ladies are basically adult Linda Blairs, with voices and makeup jobs straight out of hell.
 The legendary scene in which Cheryl gets raped by a tree still brings my jaw to the floor.
 Linda eating her own hand is another unspeakable that today’s scriptwriters could learn from.
 The Evil Dead sequels had better budgets and special effects to prop them up, but they’re essentially comedy-horrors.
 The first film is dead-serious and doesn’t make you laugh at all.
 It came out in ’81 but it’s a ’70s film at heart — in some ways a triumphant last gasp of hard-core horror before Freddy Krueger became a hit.

 Of the countless Scalia write-ups this past week, the one from the Washington Post, for me, captures his legacy to a tee.
 It’s by the politically liberal Tara Kole who clerked for Scalia: